cognitionswitch/cognitionswitch.github.io/about.md

 ### Welcome to Cognition Switch!

-A notebook for summaries and syntheses of fundamental developments in my favorite areas of interest:
+This space contains notebooks, summaries, and syntheses on fundamental writings from my favorite areas in the Decision Sciences:
 * cognitive, behavioral, and social psychology
 * economics, behavioral economics, and game theory
 * models, statistics, and analytics